GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

   `excludedRefsPattern` keys can be supplied, to specify multiple regular expressions to match against.

+  Excluded refs are filtered out before a replication task is scheduled, so they do not appear in the replication queue or in the persisted task storage.

-  Do not exclude any refs by default.
+  Do not exclude any refs pattern by default.

 remote.NAME.urlDistributionStrategy
 : URL distribution strategy to use when a remote has multiple configured URLs.